bhill512/hillpeakholdings/README.md

 - **Custom domains** → add your domain
 - Follow Cloudflare’s DNS instructions

-## Optional: Add the one-page buyer profile PDF
+## Buyer profile PDF

-The page links to `./buyer-profile.pdf`.
-To enable it:
+The page links to `./buyer-profile.pdf` and the repo includes a generated PDF.

-- Add your PDF file to the project root named `buyer-profile.pdf`
-- Commit and push; Cloudflare Pages will redeploy automatically
+- To replace it with your own PDF: overwrite `buyer-profile.pdf`, commit, and push.

 ## Optional: Generate a PDF from the included buyer profile page